• Home

 Chef Eyal’s original recipe parboils the whole head in salted water, then drains it and allows it to cool before rubbing it with a generous amount of olive oil and flaky salt.
 The cauliflower is then roasted in a hot oven for what seems like too long, but isn’t, and emerges golden and caramelized on the outside while the inside remains silky and tender.

-At his restaurants, chef Eyal serves the slightly charred cauliflower with only a drizzle of olive oil and another sprinkle of flaky salt.
+At his restaurants, chef Eyal serves the slightly charred whole roasted cauliflower head with only a drizzle of olive oil and another sprinkle of flaky salt.
 Having made it exactly this way many times, I can attest you don’t need to mess with a good thing.
 The minimally seasoned, and undressed cauliflower is sublime.
 But eventually, I couldn’t resist adding a few more ingredients for a little more flavour and interest.

 In this recipe, we sprinkle the parboiled cauliflower with a little ground turmeric which gives it a lovely golden hue and cumin seeds for some warm, earthy flavour.
 We then finish it with a lemony-garlicky tahini sauce, some chopped fresh mint, parsley and crushed pistachios nuts.
 Not going to say it’s better, but it is unquestionably one of my favourite dishes to date.
 I love it so much, I could eat the entire head all by myself.